open-telemetry/opentelemetry-java/QUICKSTART.md

 <!-- tocstop -->

-OpenTelemetry can be used to instrument code for collecting distributed traces and recording metrics.
+OpenTelemetry can be used to instrument code for collecting telemetry data.
 For more details, check out the [Specification Overview].

 In the following examples, we demonstrate how to configure the OpenTelemetry SDK, create spans and record metrics through the OpenTelemetry API.